lnaundorf/tdm2012/README.md

 # tdm2012
-This repository contains the code that I have written for the ''Tag der Mathematik 2012" which was held at FU Berlin
+This repository contains the code that I have written for the "Tag der Mathematik 2012" which was held at Freie Universität Berlin.